-Before we start gorging on more festive desserts, let’s have this simple yet satisfying apple cake that’s fit for a Sunday breakfast, an afternoon snack, or a light dessert anytime around.
+Before we start gorging on more festive desserts, let’s have this simple yet satisfying apple cake, which makes for a delicious Sunday breakfast, an afternoon snack or a light dessert anytime around.

 Light Apple Cake

 - 150 g butter/margarine/pork lard

 - 1 egg